 Mayes Cottage contains original family furniture dating from the 1880s to the 1930s.
-John and Emily Mayes' eldest surviving son, Josiah, lived in the cottage until the 1930s.
+John and Emily Mayes' eldest surviving son, Josiah, lived in the cottage until 1972.

 The interior rooms may seem small and hardly furnished to us.
 But the Mayes family thought this was a better-than-average home.

 The cottage has two bedrooms, a sitting room, a formal dining room, a sleepout, and a kitchen.
 The bathroom is currently not accessible to the public.

 When Josiah and Daisy Mayes lived in the cottage, the dining room was the place where the family would meet for Sunday dinners.
 Ian Rohl recalled many family sing-alongs.
 In the absence of radio or television, sing-alongs were the only source of home musical entertainment.